 We know “create a bunch of peer-to-peer fundraising tools” isn’t exactly at the top of your marketing priorities, so at CauseVox, we take care of this for you.
 We build peer-to-peer fundraising tools your supporters can easily use to share your cause with their community or facilitate fundraising events like races or challenge fundraisers.

-In the nonprofit world, we’re generally averse to the idea that we’re “selling” anything, but the thing we’re selling is story.
-In marketing terms, the product you’re offering your audience is a story.
+In the nonprofit world, we’re generally averse to the idea that we’re “selling” anything, but in a sense that’s exactly what we’re doing.
+In nonprofit marketing terms, the product you’re offering your audience is a story.

 This is actually pretty cool, because unlike widgets, stories can change the world.
 Storytelling is an essential human behavior that connects us to each other and engages us with ideas.
-Stories are where it’s at, and nonprofits tell great ones.
+Stories are where it’s at, and nonprofits are uniquely positioned to tell great ones.
+With some time and creativity, every nonprofit can make genuine human connections through the power of storytelling.

 That’s why CauseVox has built our fundraising platform to be centered on telling stories and connecting with your supporters.
 We want to put your stories at the heart of your marketing.